What is an invoice? A complete guide to invoicing

 2. End of month (EOM)

 With end-of-month terms, payment is due by the end of the month regardless of the invoice date.
-EOM is ideal for businesses that want to standardize payment cycles, like suppliers working with multiple clients.
+EOM works well if you want to standardize payment cycles, like suppliers working with multiple clients.

 3. Payment in advance

 With payment in advance, payment must be made before the product or service is delivered.
-Payment in advance is used for custom orders or high-value services, like event planning or special manufacturing projects.
+This is common for custom orders or high-value services, like event planning or special manufacturing projects.

 4. Upon receipt

 With upon-receipt terms, payment is due immediately upon receiving the invoice.
-Upon receipt is often used by small businesses or freelancers to ensure prompt payment.
-For example, a graphic designer might use these terms for one-time design work.
+Small businesses or freelancers often use these terms to ensure prompt payment—for example, a graphic designer might use them for one-time design work.

-With 2/10 net 30 terms, the supplier offers a discount of 2% if the payment is made within 10 days, but the full amount is due in 30 days.
+With 2/10 net 30 terms, you offer a 2% discount if the payment is made within 10 days, but the full amount is due in 30 days.
 Using 2/10 net 30 payment terms incentivizes early payment and improves cash flow.

 Choosing the right payment terms depends on your cash flow needs, the nature of your business, and your relationship with the customer.